-In this article, we explore the link between anxiety and shortness of breath.
-We also take a look at other possible causes of shortness of breath.
+In this article, we explore the link between anxiety and shortness of breath, which doctors call dyspnea.
+We also look at other possible causes of shortness of breath.

-Shortness of breath is just one symptom that people with anxiety may experience, but not everyone with anxiety has episodes of difficulty breathing.
+Shortness of breath is one symptom that people with anxiety may experience, but not everyone with anxiety has difficulty breathing.

-Anxiety can cause a range of physical and mental symptoms.
-These include:
+Anxiety can cause a range of physical and psychological symptoms,

 - an increased heart rate